nortigo/oscarquiz/README.md

 1. Add your friends
 1. Send a unique link to each of your friend
 1. Your friends guess the winner of each category before the Oscar ceremony
-1. Update the board every time a winner is revealed
+1. Update the board every time a winner is being revealed.

 The winner is the person who has the most point.